bruceblore/BangleApps/README.md

 * Stopwatch (stlap)
   * Now preserves data when closed
   * Supports keeping track of laps
+  * Gesture mode
+  * Button to open stlapview if installed
 * torch: Max brightness on open
 * bgtimer
   * Keypad to enter time